S&P 500 7,157.35 +0.69% DOW 49,151.21 -0.32% NASDAQ 24,807.89 +1.51% VIX 18.67 -3.31% CRUDE 93.68 -2.26% NAT GAS 2.69 +2.75% GOLD 4,743.90 +0.82%

 The NASDAQ Composite index includes over 3,000 stocks listed on the Nasdaq exchange, heavily weighted toward technology and growth companies.

-The seasonal picture for the NASDAQ Composite splits sharply depending on which lens you use.
-The last 10 consecutive years paint an increasingly bullish arc: 70% win rate over 30 days, climbing to a remarkable 90% win rate over 90 days with a projected 27% gain to $28,193.
-But midterm election years tell a starkly different story, showing negative average returns across all three horizons and a sub-50% win rate at 60 days.
+The seasonal picture for NASDAQ Composite splits sharply depending on which lens you apply.
+The last ten consecutive years paint an increasingly bullish arc: 60% win rates at 30 days climbing to 90% at 90 days, with a projected 27% gain to 31,267.
+But midterm election years tell the opposite story, showing win rates collapsing to 38.5% at both 60 and 90 days, with average losses exceeding 3% and a projected decline to 22,479.

 Seasonal Price Projections